RESTyard/RESTyard/Roadmap-WAHE.md

 - serialize TimeSpan to Siren
 - add development options
 	- allow serialization of objects with no corresponding routes to ease development when creating a lot of HTO first
+- rework MarkAsFavorite action on customer so it nolonger accepts a link, but an id.
+Example is misleading